charlieroth/xstate-demo/README.md

 # XState Demo

-Demo of solving a math exercise modeled using state machines
+Using state machines to model a simplified, partial, user flow for [Albert Junior](https://hejalbert.se/junior)